mymessiroom30-debug/Phone-Detection-1.0/README.md

 ## Challenges

-One challenge was learning how to train the AI model and getting all of the files set up correctly.
-Another challenge was making sure the program only alerts after a phone has been detected for a few seconds so it doesn't constantly give false alarms.
+One challenge was learning how to train the AI model and getting all of the files set up in the correct folders.

 ## What I Learned